cyb3rn00dl3s/container-sliver/README.md

 ## Warning

 **Disclaimer**: This image is just a quick lazy hack.
 It is yet to be battle-tested (write me about your experience in the discussions!)!
-If you do decide to use this container I only take responsibility in your successes and not in your failures or any damages that occur while using this container!
+If you do decide to use this container I only take responsibility for your successes and not for your failures or any damages that occur while using this container!

 ## Description